Millor-Lei/movie-ratings/README.md

-# 🎬 Movie Ratings Dashboard
+# Movie Ratings Dashboard

 A full-stack web application for collecting and visualizing movie ratings.
 Users can submit movie titles and ratings through a modal form.
 Ratings are stored on the server using a Flask backend and saved in a JSON file.
 A dynamic bar chart shows rating distribution using Chart.js.

 ---

-## 🧱 Tech Stack
+## Tech Stack

 - **Frontend**
   - HTML + CSS (custom styling)
-  - Vanilla JavaScript
+  - JavaScript
   - Modal-based rating form with input validation

 - **Backend**